-Slot machines have always been the center of huge number of speculations and theories.
-There are numerous myths, some of which originate all the way from the era of first slot machines.
+Slot machines have always been the center of a huge number of speculations and theories.
+There are numerous myths, some of which originate all the way from the era of the first slot machines.
 And many people believe they are true even nowadays.

 Random Number Generators

-If you are already familiar with slot machines or other applications that utilize this technology, you probably know what random number generators (or RNGs) are.
+If you are already familiar with slot machines or other applications that utilise this technology, you probably know what random number generators (or RNGs) are.
 Their job is very simple and quite complicated at the same time – they generate random numbers.

-That may sound simple, but it’s not that easy to make sure the results really are absolutely random, don’t follow any trends and are not predictable in any way.
+That may sound simple, but it’s not that easy to make sure the results really are absolutely random, don’t follow any trends, and are not predictable in any way.
 Slot machines usually use RNGs based on electromagnetic noise.

 That means the RNG is the only thing that determines the result of a slot machine spin.
 The random number is generated when you press a button to spin the reels of the slot machine.
 If you pressed the button just a fraction of a second later or sooner, the result would have been completely different, because the RNG would have generated a different number.